Dispersive estimates for fractional order Schr\"odinger operators

 These results have been established before in the cases where $\alpha$ is an integer.
 The case $\alpha = 1$, $n=3$ is particularly well known, with Theorem~\ref{thm:main n} being true for $\beta > 2$,~\cite{GoldRough} and scaling-critical conditions that approximate $\beta = 2$,~\cite{BG}.
 Theorem~\ref{thm:main n} is true in cases with integer $\alpha \geq 2$ and scaling-critical conditions that include all $\beta > 2\alpha$,~\cite{EGGHighOrder}.

 We note that when $\alpha\notin \mathbb N$ that $(-\Delta)^{\alpha}$ is a non-local operator unlike the integer order operators.
 However, it is still possible to a certain extent to use the integer-$\alpha$ cases as a guide to what occurs in general.
 Indeed, one might claim that Theorems~\ref{thm:main2} and~\ref{thm:main n} hold because such a heuristic is valid for a sufficient number of the leading order terms.
-It is important to emphasize here that the resolvent of the fractional Laplacian displays some behavior that is completely absent when $\alpha$ is an integer, causing the heuristics to break down after a certain number of terms which is fortunately large enough to permit the dispersive estimates to pass through unscathed.
+It is important to emphasize here that the resolvent of the fractional Laplacian displays some behavior that is completely absent when $\alpha$ is an integer, causing the heuristics to break down after a finite number of terms which is fortunately large enough to permit the dispersive estimates to pass through unscathed.
 At high energy the culprit is the singularity at zero of the function $|\xi|^{2\alpha}$.
 At low energy the asymptotic expansion of the free resolvent becomes a concatenation of two distinct power series, one in integer powers of $\lambda$ and one in powers of $\lambda^{1/\alpha}$, with logarithmic corrections if the two happen to coincide.
 These expressions are more intricate than what occurs for $\alpha\in \mathbb N$, and additional care is required.